 Only minors under 16 traveling by land or sea may use an original or certified birth certificate.
 For all air travel, a passport is required.

-Is Travel Insurance Required for Mexico?
+Is travel insurance required for Mexico?

+No, travel insurance isn’t required to enter Mexico.
+However, it’s strongly recommended for anyone traveling internationally, including to Mexico.
 Travel insurance can protect you from unexpected medical expenses, trip cancellations, lost baggage, and other disruptions that could otherwise become costly.